 An overview to the "density"

-A very brief primer on the population issue at the heart of the challenge to the plan.
+As well, what follows here is a very brief primer on the population issue at the heart of the challenge to the plan.

-Read San Juan County Planning Department's commissioned study on related resort communities (aspen, nantucket and martha's vineyard)
+Read San Juan County Planning Department's commissioned study on related resort communities (aspen, nantucket and martha's vineyard) here.
+The conclusion?

-In order to preserve the small scale and rural qualities of the island community so valued by residents, visitors and prospective new residents, 5 citizens initiated appeals of the comprehensive plan in the winter months of 1999.
+In order to preserve the small scale and rural qualities of the island community so valued by residents, visitors and prospective new residents, the aforementioned 5 citizens initiated appeals of the comprehensive plan in the winter months of 1999.
 The thrust of their appeals was that they believed the comp plan, or CP, did not meet the standards required of it by the state's Growth Management Act (GMA).
 The Western Washington Growth Management Hearings Board agreed, and found the CP out of compliance with the Act.
 In fact, the Western Board imposed an invalidity order on the County, preventing the subdivision of some properties until the County made revisions to the CP.

 Information on the appeals, appeal process, findings of the Western Board, etc. during 1999 can be found here.